Teachers and Themes of the 24th Push Hands Meeting

 Gudula Motsch

-In 1993, I began to study the short and long form of Cheng Man Ching with Ulla Fels – later, Daniel Grolle and Philip Domnik also introduced me to Push Hands.
-In 2009, I became interested in the Wudang style and shortly after that I became a student of Sifu Tian Liyang from the Wudang mountains in China.
-In his school in Wudangshan (China), I studied the Michuan Taiji (64 form) and since this time I regularly study with him at his workshops in Germany.
-In addition to many Qigong forms, I also learned Xingyi-Bagua – a mix of Bagua and Xingyi – from Sifu Tian Liyang.
+In 2009 I turned to the Wudang style and shortly afterwards became a student of Sifu Tian Liyang from the Wudang Mountains in China.
+In his school in Wudangshan (China) I learned Michuan Taiji (64 form) and have since regularly attended his seminars in Germany.
+In addition to many Qigong forms, I also learned Xingyi Bagua – a mixture of Bagua and Xingyi – from Sifu Tian Liyang.

-Also in 2003, I began to teach: first in Hamburg, then in my own school in Freiburg, and now in Friedberg (Hessen).
-Since my authorisation by Tian Liyang in 2014, I teach the Wudang style.
+I began teaching in 2003, first in Hamburg, then in my own school in Freiburg and currently in Friedberg (Hesse).
+I have been teaching the Wudang style since I was authorized by Tian Liyang in 2014.

 Giles Rosbander / Martin Neumann